nuejs/nue/packages/nuejs.org/index.md

     text: If you haven’t tried Nuejs yet, you better hurry up and give it a go!
     id: "1703687501599347079"

-  - from: feedback
-    text: I just found your site, and am excited about the concepts of content first, separation of concern, and everything else.
-I have been looking and waiting for the RAD version of web development.
-Maybe Nue is it?
-Also, as a fellow Scandinavian, Finnish design doesn't hurt.
-Good luck forward!

   - user: edimoldovan